ibm-js/grunt-amd-build/README.md

 ## Configuration

-The build config is splitted into three propoperties:
+The build config is split into three properties:
 * `amdloader`: contains the amd loader config.
 You can find the documentation [here](http://requirejs.org/docs/api.html#config) for RequireJS.
 * `amdbuild`: contains the build configuration (mainly the output directory and the list of layers).
 This property is shared between the tasks and each tasks add its result to the corresponding layer object.
 * `amdplugins`: contains the configuration for the plugin dependencies that will be processed at build time.